-Aetna considers microwave thermotherapy (also known as focused microwave thermotherapy and focused microwave phase array thermotherapy) for the treatment of breast cancer experimental and investigational because of a lack of evidence in the peer-reviewed published medical literature of its safety and effectiveness in improving clinical outcomes.Background
+Aetna considers microwave thermotherapy (also known as focused microwave thermotherapy and focused microwave phase array thermotherapy) experimental and investigational for the treatment of the following indications (not an all-inclusive list) because of insufficient evidence of its effectiveness for these indications.

 Recent clinical investigations have examined the feasibility of thermotherapy that uses focused microwaves for the treatment of primary breast cancer, based on the theory that heat could destroy microscopic carcinoma cells in the breast and reduce cancer recurrence.
 Heating the tumor and killing a large percentage or all of the tumor cells before surgery may improve the margins and reduce the possibility of inadvertently seeding viable cancer cells during the surgical procedure, thus reducing local recurrences in the breast.
 In addition, if a sufficient thermal dose is applied, thermotherapy treatment of early-stage breast cancer may destroy the tumor and completely eliminate the need for any further breast surgery or radiation therapy.

 Gardner et al (2002) reported on the results of a pilot study of focused microwave phased array thermotherapy in the treatment of 10 patients with primary breast carcinomas beneath the skin ranging from 1 to 8 cm in maximum clinical size.
 After focused microwave phased array treatment, all patients underwent mastectomy.
 Eight of 10 patients had a significant tumor response (on the basis of tumor shrinkage measured by ultrasound) or tumor cell kill (on the basis of necrosis and aptosis measurements).